AdvancedRobotics-tuni/ElfinSimulation/README.md

 - open VMWare Workstation Player and create an new environment from the ISO file and set the hardware properties as you wish.

 ## ROS melodic
-To avoid any possible incompatibility issue, please install ROS melodic from [ROS Melodic installation guide](http://wiki.ros.org/melodic/Installation/Ubuntu)
+Install ROS melodic from [ROS Melodic installation guide](http://wiki.ros.org/melodic/Installation/Ubuntu)

 ## Installation
 The github repository provided here is the modified version of [4] that some of its bugs are fixed and we'll maintain it during the course implementation.